Blockchain Development

 Ethereum (ETH) – 2014

-Raised $18 million, now a leading blockchain platform.
+Raised $18 million, now a leading blockchain platform powering thousands of decentralized applications and smart contracts worldwide.

 EOS (EOS) – 2017

-Raised over $4 billion, becoming a major smart contract platform.
+Raised over $4 billion in a year-long ICO, becoming a major smart contract platform with high throughput and scalability.

 Binance Coin (BNB) – 2017

-Raised $15 million, now a key utility token in the Binance ecosystem.
+Raised $15 million, now a key utility token in the Binance ecosystem used for trading fee discounts and powering the BNB Chain.

 Tezos (XTZ) – 2017

-Raised $232 million, focusing on smart contracts and governance.
+Raised $232 million, focusing on smart contracts and on-chain governance, becoming one of the largest ICOs in blockchain history.

 The Future of ICOs